How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 1. Create a golden virtual machine image on an IGEL OS 12 machine dedicated to this task (image creation machine)

-2. Capture the golden image and upload it to a WebDAV repository
+2. Capture the golden image and upload it to a repository

 3. Configure the IGEL OS 12 endpoint devices on which the virtual machines will run

-4. Remotely manage and configure the virtual machines on the target machines via the UMS Web App
+4. Remotely manage and configure the virtual machines on the target machines via the UMS Web App.
+For details, see How to Manage Virtual Machines Running on IGEL OS 12 from the IGEL UMS Web App.

 Prerequisites